Students currently in 6-7th grades may apply for Middle School Arts Instruction.

 Students currently in 8-11th grades may apply for High School Arts Instruction.

-The NOCCA Dance program maintains a supportive, rigorous and challenging dance atmosphere that prepares students for the requirements of today’s professional dance world.
-Students receive technical dance training in Classical Ballet, Modern (Horton Technique), Jazz, Tap, Contemporary, Hip-Hop and African Diasporic Dance, with supplemental instruction in Yoga, Rhythmic Analysis, Anatomy & Nutrition for Dancers, Dance History, Dance Improvisation, and Dance Composition.
-Additional training is provided through student choreography projects, masterclasses, and our visiting Artist in Residence program, which gives students the opportunity to work closely with world renowned choreographers and performers.
+The NOCCA Dance Program maintains a supportive, rigorous and challenging dance atmosphere that prepares students for the requirements of today’s professional dance world.
+Students receive technical dance training grounded in Classical Ballet, Modern (Horton Technique), Jazz, Tap, Contemporary, Hip-Hop and African Diasporic Dance, with supplemental instruction in Dance Conditioning, Dance Anatomy & Nutrition, Dance History, Dance Improvisation & Composition, Master Classes, and Student Choreography Projects.
+Additional training is provided through our visiting Artist in Residence program, which gives students the opportunity to work closely with world renowned choreographers and performers.
 Our curriculum reflects the quality of intense training and artistic development that any young aspiring dancer will need to succeed at the college level, and in the professional dance world.
-Utilizing the artist-teacher instructional concept, students have the advantage of learning, knowing and experiencing dance as an artistic form.
+Utilizing the artist-teacher instructional concept students have the advantage of learning, knowing and experiencing dance as an artistic form.

 With your completed application: